IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 User can create and visulaize the data in the form of 4 widgets as follows:

 1. Company's Score based on Relevance
-2. Total number of articles published by a Company
+2. Total number of articles appeared in the web of a Company
 3. News Concept Relevance
 4. News Sentiment Analysis by Company